-Honda first introduced the Jazz in India in 2009 when the car was in its second generation.
-Back then the brand was running a petrol-only brigade and as a result, the Jazz featured a 1.2-litre i-VTEC petrol engine.
-Now in its third generation, the Jazz is available with both petrol and diesel power to take on the growing premium hatchback segment.
+Honda first introduced the Jazz in India in 2009 when the car was in its second generation globally.
+Back then, the brand was running a petrol-only brigade and as a result, the Jazz featured a 1.2-litre i-VTEC petrol engine.
+Now in its third generation, the all-new Honda Jazz is available with both petrol and diesel power to take on the growing premium hatchback segment.

 The new Jazz is as tall and wide as the old car, however, it is longer by 55mm and features a wheelbase that is lengthened by 30mm.
 The improved length helps increase the cabin space and overall comfort levels.
 As for the design, the overall layout of the cabin is somewhat similar to the City.